John Mayer: Change in musical direction (2005–2008)

 On November 20, 2007, the re-issue of Continuum became available online and in stores.
 The release contained a bonus disc of six live songs from his 2007 tour: five from Continuum and a cover of the Ray Charles song "I Don't Need No Doctor".
-His single "Say", from the film The Bucket List, became available through iTunes.
 On December 6, 2007, "Belief" was nominated for Best Male Pop Vocal for the 50th Annual Grammy Awards.
 He accompanied Alicia Keys on guitar on her song "No One" at the ceremony.
 Additionally, he was selected by the editors of Time magazine as one of the 100 Most Influential People of 2007, listed among artists and entertainers.

 In February 2008, Mayer hosted a three-day Caribbean cruise event that included performances with various musicians including David Ryan Harris, Brett Dennen, Colbie Caillat, and Dave Barnes, among others.
 The event was called "The Mayercraft Carrier" and was held aboard the cruise ship known as the Carnival Victory.
 A follow-up cruise titled "Mayercraft Carrier 2" sailed from Los Angeles March 27–31, 2009, on the Carnival Splendor.

 On July 1, 2008, Mayer released Where the Light Is, a live concert film of Mayer's performance at the Nokia Theatre L.A.
 Live on December 8, 2007.
 The film was directed by Danny Clinch.
 It features Mayer opening with an acoustic set, followed by a blues set with the Trio and concluded by a full set with the band from the Continuum album.